ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 # Free IBM Cloud Kubernetes hosting for beginner

-How to use IBM Cloud Kubernetes, Cloudflare DNS(and flarectl), Let's encrypt(and cert-manager), and Isito Ingress Gateway(and VirtualServer) for Powershell windows user.
+How to use IBM Cloud Kubernetes(30days Free), Cloudflare DNS(and flarectl), Let's Encrypt(and cert-manager), and Isito Ingress Gateway(and VirtualService) for Powershell windows user.

 ## Objectives